Mesa Separation Agreements Lawyer

 When a couple separates or divorces, they may choose to enter a legal agreement to legitimize the terms of their separation.
 A separation agreement can offer many advantages as opposed to letting a judge make decisions about your case.

-Even if your relationship with your spouse is less than amicable, a seasoned attorney from our Mesa location at Dana Park could still help you draft a legally binding agreement to protect your interests.
+Even if your relationship with your spouse is less than amicable, an attorney trained in advanced negotiation techniques from our Mesa location at Dana Park could still help you draft a legally binding agreement to protect your interests.
 A skilled Mesa separation agreements lawyer could protect your rights in drafting stages and during court proceedings.

 Arizona Revised Statute §25-317 states that separation agreements must be in writing and fair to both parties.
 These agreements should include terms to resolve contested issues in a couple’s divorce, such as: